 Gourmet (Ghormeh) Stew Camping

-For our camping trip this July, we made this stew.
-Cooled it and then froze into two containers so that it would last until the third day out.
-Steuart planned to make a quick bread of flour and yogurt that we fried on the camp store while we heated up the stew.
+For our camping trip this July, we made this stew – in order to use all the beautiful green herbs growing in the herb bed just outside the back door.
+After a long, slow (but simple) cooking time, we removed the dried limes, then cooled the stew.
+To prepare it for camping, we and froze in two containers so that it could fit deep in the cooler, act as a block of ice, and would last until the third day out.
+Steuart planned to make a quick bread of flour and yogurt to be fried on the camp store while we heated up the stew.
+A perfect meal.

 - 1 pounds lamb shoulder (or beef chuck) trimmed and cut into 2-inch pieces

 - Fine sea salt and freshly ground black pepper

 - 1 large yellow onion, thinly sliced